 The elected and appointed governing boards are charged with overseeing key university policy and fiscal matters involving such issues as institutional expenditures, student enrollment, academic programs, tuition and financial aid, and capital projects.
 They are also responsible for upholding core principles that are integral to American higher education, such as academic freedom, academic integrity, shared governance, and freedom of speech and of expression.

 Public University Collaboration with the Governor and Legislature

-Although Michigan’s public universities have constitutional autonomy, they collaborate extensively with the Governor, state legislature and all of the state’s agencies on policy and programmatic initiatives to address a variety of opportunities, challenges, and needs facing the state.
+Although Michigan’s public universities have constitutional autonomy, they collaborate extensively with the Governor, state legislature, and state agencies on policy and programmatic initiatives to address a variety of opportunities, challenges, and needs facing the state.
 These include issues related to workforce development, economic development, K-12 education, health care, the environment, and public safety, to name a few.
 Institutional collaboration with state government is especially concentrated on issues of state funding of university operations, state student financial aid programs, and capital outlay financing.
 On issues related to the core educational missions of the public universities, the institutions interface extensively with policymakers and state officials to ensure that state policy formulation is done in a matter that best serves the interests of the state and its citizens.

 Accountability for State Resources and Public University Stewardship